Fairview Mountain

 - The 360 Panorama: Use your phone's panorama mode to capture the full scale of the Rockies.

-- Summit Cairn: The classic "I made it" shot with the summit register or cairn.
+- Summit Cairn: The classic "I made it" shot at the summit.